meltingice/nano-ipc-js/README.md

 - **request**: The request to send to the node, which should be an object as the client will handle JSON encoding for you.

 Returns a Promise, which will receive the node response as a JSON decoded object when the request is completed.

+#### disconnect() => Promise

+Disconnects from the IPC connection.
+Returns a Promise that resolves when the connection is closed.

+The IPC connection is persistent in order to make requests as fast as possible, so you must manually disconnect from the IPC when your program shuts down otherwise it will hang.